-Inlays and onlays are custom made using our CEREC machine and then are bonded to the surface of the tooth by Dr. Schilling.
+Inlays and onlays are custom made using our CEREC machine and then are bonded to the surface of the tooth by our dentists.
 Unlike standard fillings, inlays and onlays do not weaken the tooth structure.
 After the procedure, the tooth is actually stronger and can bear 50 to 75 percent more chewing force.

 An inlay is done when the tooth structure replaced is within the cusp tips of the tooth.
 If the damage is more extensive and the new structure covers the entire chewing surface, including one or more tooth cusps, the procedure is called an onlay.